SaqibSayed/Lakehouse-Medallion-Pipeline-with-a-Grounded-RAG-Layer/README.md

-# Training Attendance Lakehouse — Medallion Pipeline with a Grounded RAG Layer
+# Lakehouse — Medallion Pipeline with a Grounded RAG Layer

 An end-to-end Databricks pipeline that ingests a deliberately messy training-attendance CSV, curates it through Bronze → Silver → Gold, emits a data-quality report suitable for